 The Office is exempt from income taxes under provisions of section 501(c)(3) of the Internal Revenue Code due to its religious affiliation through the Catholic Diocese of Kansas City-St. Joseph and its inclusion in the Catholic Register.
-Uncertain tax provisions, if any, are recorded in accordance with FASB ASC 740, Income Taxes (previously FIN 48).
-FASB ASC 740 requires the recognition of a liability for tax positions taken that do not meet the more-likely-than not standard that the position will be sustained upon examination by the taxing authorities.
-There is no liability for uncertain tax positions recorded at June 30, 2016 or 2015.
+Uncertain tax provisions, if any, are recorded in accordance with ASC Topic 740, Income Taxes (previously FIN 48).
+ASC 740 requires the recognition of a liability for tax positions taken that do not meet the more-likely-than-not standard that the position will be sustained upon examination by the taxing authorities.
+There is no liability for uncertain tax positions recorded at June 30, 2017 or 2016.